protendai/protendai/README.md

 ### Hi there 👋
+## I have recently reached 100 repos and im happy about it.
+Well they are private so you might not see them.

 - 🔭 I’m currently working on an app which i believe will be of great impact in Zimbabwe
 - 🌱 I’m currently learning Flutter , Angluar and .NetCore 6